hclivess/nado/README.md

 ## Wallet
 You can download the [official NADO wallet here](https://github.com/hclivess/nado-microwallet) or on the [release page of NADO](https://github.com/hclivess/nado/releases).
+Alternatively, you can use the linewallet by running `python3.10 linewallet.py`

 ## Remote access